 What worlds of unstated thoughts and unexpressed emotions lie behind those simple words.
 Yet as if to emphasise the trust between father and son, and between both and God, the text repeats: Vayelchu shenehem yachdav.
 The two of them walked together.

-Shabbat was my mother making the food that gave the house its special Shabbat smell: the soup, the kugel, the lockshen.
+Before each and every Shabbat my mother made the food that gave the house its special Shabbat smell: the soup, the kugel, the lockshen.
 As she lit candles, she could have been the bride, the queen, we sang about in Lecha Dodi and Eshet Chayil.
-I had a sense, even then, that this was a holy moment when we were in the presence of something larger than ourselves, that embraced other Jews in other lands and other times, something I later learned we call the Shechinah, the Divine presence.
+I had a sense, even then, that this was a holy moment when we were in the presence of something larger than ourselves, that embraced other Jews in other lands and other times, something I later learned we call the Shechinah, the Divine Presence.

 We walked together, my parents, my brothers and me.
 The two generations were so different.
 My father came from Poland.
 My brothers and I were “proper Englishmen.”
 We knew we would go places, learn things and pursue careers they could not.
 But we walked together, two generations, not having to say that we loved one another.
 We weren't a demonstrative family but we knew of the sacrifices our parents made for us and the pride we hoped to bring them.
 We belong to different times, different worlds, had different aspirations, but we walked together.